Bali Map: Where Is Bali Island & Indonesia Located On The World Map?

 More Bali Travel Tips

-I hope this Bali map was helpful for understanding where Bali is in the world.
+I hope this Bali map helped you understand where Bali is in the world.

-Don’t forget to check out my complete Bali Travel Guide with tips, photos & info!
+If you’re planning a trip to Bali or somewhere else in Indonesia, don’t forget to check out my complete Bali Travel Guide and stay tuned to this blog for more tips, photos & info!

 The Bali maps on this page are courtesy of Wikimedia Commons.
 Their respective licenses apply: